obfusk/taskmaster/README.md

 ### Worker Types

   * `temporary` (the default) - the process' death is ignored.
-  * `transient` - will restart the process if it returned non-zero.
+  * `transient` - will restart the process if its status is non-zero.
   * `permanent` - will always restart the process when it dies.

 ### Restart Strategies